Maui Wildfires

 Wahikuli Subdivision Sewer Design Project

-This initiative comes in response to a request from the County of Maui on January 13, 2024, for FEMA technical assistance.
-Through a FEMA Mission Assignment, EPA was asked to provide support with planning and designing a proposed gravity sewer system for the Wahikuli subdivision, which comprises approximately 230 properties currently serviced by individual wastewater systems, including cesspools and septic systems.
+This initiative comes in response to a request from the County of Maui for Federal Emergency Management Agency (FEMA) technical assistance.
+Through FEMA funding, EPA was asked to provide support with planning and designing a proposed gravity sewer system for the Wahikuli subdivision, which comprises approximately 230 properties currently serviced by individual wastewater systems, including cesspools and septic systems.

 The scope of work for this project includes: